How to Calculate Paid Vacation for Hourly Employees

-That said, calculating PTO (Paid Time Off) can be a confusing task for some employers.
-It all depends on which “accrual rate” you decide to use.
 The first step to track employee vacation time is to decide how many hours you want to allocate to full-time employees each year.
-Based on a 40-hour work week, you may want to give 40 hours (1 week of vacation time), 80 hours (2 weeks), or some other number in between.
+Based on a 40-hour work week, you may want to give 40 hours (one week of vacation time), 80 hours (two weeks), or some other number in between.
 Based on the accrual method you choose, you can calculate how much time employees accrue each pay period.

-Below are some of the most common accrual methods, complete with explanations of how to calculate PTO based on each method, as well as how to track vacation time for employees.
+Below are some of the most common methods that employers use for vacation accruals, complete with explanations of how to calculate PTO based on each method.

 Yearly